Skip to main content

 Twelve checks.
 Every strategy.
 Every promotion.

-Every strategy — production or pipeline — is reviewed against the same internal qualitative checklist covering methodology, risk envelope, regime gating and operational readiness.
-Promotions into the live feed require all twelve to be cleared.
+Every strategy — live or pipeline — is reviewed against the same internal checklist for methodology, risk, regime gating and operational readiness.
+To go live, all twelve must be cleared.
 Any past-performance figures used during internal review are not publicly displayed and are not certified by SEBI's Past Risk-and-Return Verification Agency (PaRRVA).

 Pre-defined entry, stop and target logic